dotnet/corefx/Documentation/project-docs/performance-tests.md

 **Note: Because build-tests.cmd/sh runs tests concurrently, do not use it for executing performance tests.**

 The results files will be dropped in corefx/bin/tests/FLAVOR/TESTLIBRARY/TARGETFRAMEWORK.
 The console output will also specify the location of these files.

+**Getting memory usage**

+To see memory usage as well as time, add the following property to the command lines above: `/p:CollectFlags=stopwatch+gcapi`.

 Adding New Performance Tests
 -----------